By Mike Markowitz for CoinWeek …..

-High value gold coinage (roughly equivalent in purchasing power to US$100 or €500 banknotes) may be suitable for purchasing houses, cars, land or slaves, but are impractical for everyday use, especially where shopkeepers may be unable to make change for that dinar.
-In the medieval world, daily transactions were often barter, and taxes were collected in agricultural commodities; a small volume of precious metal coinage sufficed for the ruling elite and merchant class.
+High-value gold coinage (roughly equivalent in purchasing power to US$100 or €500 banknotes) may be suitable for purchasing houses, cars, land or slaves, but are impractical for everyday use, especially where shopkeepers may be unable to make change for that dinar.
+In the medieval world, daily transactions were often bartered, and taxes were collected in agricultural commodities; a small volume of precious metal coinage sufficed for the ruling elite and merchant class.
 Today, several million people live under Daesh rule, and even a limited subsistence economy thrown back into the seventh century (CE) would require a massive tonnage of silver and copper coin to function.
-This is well beyond the capacity of a small town jewelry plant.
+This is well beyond the capacity of a small-town jewelry plant.

 According to one report:

 “[G]oldsmiths in Mosul imported machines from Italy in recent years, each one able to produce about 5,000 coins a day.”

 We might note that attempts to promote “Islamic” precious metal coinage as a real alternative to banknotes in Malaysia and the Gulf States have been generally unsuccessful.

 “Daesh” is the Arabic acronym for the name of the group.
 They reportedly dislike it.

 A claim rejected by most Muslim religious authorities.

 On 7 September the video was removed from YouTube for “violating the terms of service”.

 In several modern languages (such as Italian, Spanish and Portuguese), the word for “money” is derived from denarius.